fieldtrip/website/faq/development/fieldtrip_functioncall.md

     - /faq/fieldtrip_functioncall/
 ---

-# What does a typical call to a FieldTrip function look like?

 All high-level FieldTrip functions take a configuration input structure as first input argument.
 The FieldTrip functions in general work like this

     dataout = functionname(cfg);               % e.g., ft_preprocessing